hpgavin/HPGnumlib/README.md

 # HPGnumlib
-HPGnumlib is a set of codes for common tasks in numerical linear algebra, signal processing, random sampling, memory allocation, and file handling.
+**HPGnumlib** is a set of codes for common tasks in numerical linear algebra, signal processing, random sampling, memory allocation, and file handling.

-This library of functions includes C source and header files for :
+This library of functions includes C source and header files for:

 * Cholesky decomposition of real matrices, (HPGcholesky)
 * linear time invariant simulation, (HPGlti)